hoodiehq/hoodie/README.md

 hoodie ✪ power to the frontend!
 ===============================

-hoodie is a nice way to dress a backend, so you actually enjoy talking to it.
-Who cares, anyway?
-All we want is to allow users to sign up and to access their data from all their devices, right?
-Well, now you can.
-And we made it pretty for you:
+hoodie is a JavaScript library that runs in a browsers.
+This is what you get:

+* user authentication
+* data storage and sync
+* sharing
+* emails
+* and so much more

+And that's what it looks like.

 ```javascript
 // user authentication & more